sporto/elm-tutorial/signals/introduction.md

 In Elm applications `main` can return a __static element__ or a __signal__.
 In this case `main` is returning a signal of Html (`Signal.Signal Html.Html`).
 That is, the HTML output by this application can vary over time!

-To understand how this is accomplished, let us deconstruct the last line of the code listing above.
+To understand how this is accomplished, let us deconstruct the last line of the code above (`Signal.map view Mouse.x`).

 #### Mouse.x